 - Turn onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide into three portions.
 Let rest for 5 minutes.
 Divide each portion into 36 pieces.
 Shape each piece into a ball; place three balls in each greased muffin cup.

 - Cover and let rise until almost doubled, about 30 minutes.
-Bake at 375° for 12-15 minutes or until golden brown.
+Bake at 375° until golden brown, 12-15 minutes.
 Remove from pans to wire racks.
 Serve warm.
-Yield: 3 dozen.